 DRAFT CIRCULAR ANNOUNCING THE VACANCY AND THE GENERAL DESCRIPTION OF THE POST OF VICE SECRETARY-GENERAL AND AN OUTLINE OF THE CONDITIONS OF EMPLOYMENT OF THE POST (CHANGES TO VERSION C.U.
 3659 ARE SHOWN IN REVISIONS MODE)

-C. U 3659
+C. U XXXX

-C 09

 The Secretary-General of the International Union for the Protection of New Varieties of Plants (UPOV) presents his compliments and has the honor to communicate the following: